kubernetes-sigs/network-policy-api/site-src/npeps/npep-126-egress-traffic-control.md

   - Currently the behaviour for policies defined around traffic from cluster workloads (non-hostNetworked pods) towards nodes in the cluster is undefined.
 See https://github.com/kubernetes-sigs/network-policy-api/issues/73.
-    - ANP currently supports only east-west traffic and this traffic flow cuts from overlay to underlay which makes this part of the egress (northbound) use case.
+    - KCNP currently supports only east-west traffic and this traffic flow cuts from overlay to underlay which makes this part of the egress (northbound) use case.
-    - Let's provide a defined behaviour in ANP to explicitly achieve the use case.
+    - Let's provide a defined behaviour in KCNP to explicitly achieve the use case.
     - NOTE: Traffic towards nodes here includes traffic towards host-networked pods on that node because a "node" resource encompasses all objects that share the host-networking resources
 * Implement egress traffic control towards k8s-apiservers